Frank Fay (comedian): Film

 When talkies arrived, Warner Bros. studio was eager to put him under contract along with a host of other famous stage personalities.
-Fay was cast as master of ceremonies in Warner Bros.' most expensive production of 1929, the all-star, all-talking revue The Show of Shows (1929).
+Fay was cast as master of ceremonies in Warner Bros.' most expensive production of 1929, the all-star, all-talking revue Show of Shows (1929).
 Based on the success of that film, Fay was quickly signed up for an all-Technicolor musical comedy entitled Under a Texas Moon (1930), in which he also displayed his singing abilities.
 The movie was a box-office success and made a hit of the theme song, also titled "Under a Texas Moon".
 Fay sang the theme song several times throughout the picture.
 Another expensive picture, Bright Lights (1930), an extravagant all-Technicolor musical, quickly followed.
 Fay also starred in The Matrimonial Bed (1930), a Pre-Code comedy in which he sang the song "Fleur d'Amour" twice.
 Fay quickly found himself associated with musical films, and this led to a decline in his popularity when public interest in musical films waned in 1931.
 In fact, in his next film, God's Gift to Women (1931), the musical sequences were cut for the American release, but were retained for other countries.

 Fay was always cast as a debonair lover, irresistible to women, and he frequently threw in suggestive jokes (e.g., on homosexuality and sex).
 His pre-Code risque humor did not bode well with the rising conservative movement ushered in by the Great Depression.
-Fay's performance in God's Gift to Women failed to get the rave reviews he had previously enjoyed.
+Fay's performance in God's Gift to Women failed to get the rave reviews he had formerly enjoyed.
 He attempted to produce his own picture in 1932 and struck a deal with Warner Bros. to have them release his film A Fool's Advice.
 It failed, and resurfaced five years later as Meet the Mayor, with new titles prepared by the Warner Bros. studio.
 These new credits reflect the low regard Fay's professional colleagues had for him: his name appears in the smallest possible type as both star and author, with the supporting cast members' names more than twice the size of Fay's.
-Fay made only one more appearance for Warner, billed near the bottom of the cast in Stars over Broadway (1935), in which he presided over a radio amateur hour.
+Fay made only one more appearance for Warner, billed near the bottom of the cast in Stars Over Broadway (1935), in which, presiding over a radio amateur hour, he made sly remarks at the contestants' expense.
+Most of the trade reviews paid scant attention to Fay but Varietys Joe Bigelow remembered him: "An amateur radio broadcast bit includes some m.c.'ing by Frank Fay.
+It ends with Pat O'Brien beating Fay to the punch with a sarcastic topper.
+Out-boffing Fay is something else they can only do in pictures."

+Fay's next screen effort didn't come about until 1940, a Paramount feature with former Warner stars Joan Blondell, Dick Powell, and Gloria Dickson, I Want a Divorce.
+That same year Fay had a dramatic role in a major motion picture, They Knew What They Wanted.